 Option 2: Regional Focus

-Focusing on a specific wine-producing region (such as Piedmont in Italy) and selecting 4-5 varietals that highlight that location but showcase different styles offers a deep dive into the unique wine culture and tradition of that area.
-This method allows guests to experience the variety within a single region and understand how different grapes express themselves in the same terroir and often with the same winemaker.
+Focusing on a specific wine-producing region, such as Piedmont in Italy.
+Selecting 4-5 varietals that highlight how that location influences the style of the wine.
+This focus offers a deep dive into the unique wine culture and traditions of that area.
+Guests will experience different varietals within a single region and understand how different grapes from the same region—and possibly even the same winemaker—express themselves.

 Setting up a regional-focused wine tasting